Search Jean Hailes

 • Is the period pain so bad that it can’t be eased by over-the-counter pain medicines?

-• Do you often experience pain in your pelvic area in the times outside of your period – for example, for a few days every week or every second week?
+• Do you often get pain in your pelvic area when you don’t have your period – for example, for a few days every week or every second week?

-• Is sex painful?
+• If you have sex, is it painful?
 This is a common symptom of health conditions such as endometriosis and adenomyosis.

 If you answered yes to one or more of these questions, it’s important to talk to a trusted doctor.